Find Affordable College Courses

 422 Yearly Graduations

 George Mason University is the 5th most popular school in the nation for students seeking a master's degree in curriculum.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-During the 2020-2021 academic year, 422 people received their master's degree in curriculum from GMU.
-Of these students, 83% were women and 26% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 422 people received their master's degree in curriculum from GMU.
+Of these students, 90% were women and 37% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in curriculum at George Mason University make a median salary of 55,178.

 286 Yearly Graduations

 University of Phoenix - Arizona is the 6th most popular school in the nation for students seeking a master's degree in curriculum.
 Roughly 89,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-The curriculum program at University of Phoenix - Arizona awarded 286 master's degrees during the 2020-2021 school year.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 90% were women.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,215 per year.
+During the most recent year for which we have data, 286 people received their master's degree in curriculum from UOPX - Arizona.
+Of these students, 89% were women and 35% were members of underrepresented racial-ethnic groups.
+University of Phoenix - Arizona curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.

 #7